psong1/z-ems/README.md

 - **Express**
   - Handles routing to Java API
 - **React**
-  - UI library to dynamically rendering login page, dashboard, forms, and tables
+  - UI library to dynamically render login page, dashboard, forms, and tables
 - **React-Router**
   - Used for client-side routing
 - **React Bootstrap**